hep-gc/shoal/shoal-agent/README.md

 ## Important to know about the configuration
 The configuration has been simplified compared to previous versions and most settings are automatically configured at runtime.
+There is also a setup script which should be run right after the pip install which will help to set the right options for the shoal-agent.
+The config file is placed in /etc/shoal/shoal_agent.conf by the setup script and can be edited manually later on too.
+The new shoal-agent is compatible with python3 as well as python2.
+It is recommended to use the python3 version.

 ## Basic Commands
 With the basic `shoal_agent` init script you can do the following: